WCT Glossary

 Spider

-The Spider is a chasing technique developed by Ky Baldwin and refined by Kyle Soderman, designed for the Loading Bay.
+The Spider is a chasing technique first shown in competition by Ky Baldwin, designed for the Loading Bay.
 The chaser enters diagonally, navigating tight gaps to corner the evader and set up a decisive tag.

 Key Features